forthy42/net2o/wiki/squid.md

 of the wealthy becomes more and more just on its own.
 They don't even have to invest it to gain wealth.

+### The $quid: Useful Investment

+People who devend BitCoins against the “it's a bubble” argument told me they think of this (and of ICOs of other crypto currency projects) as investment into a technology.
+I doubt that Satoshi Nakamoto will actually sell his coins, so it doesn't quite work, but I'm fine with the idea of investment.

+I therefore propose a useful speculation object for humans who like the proof of work concept to back a currency (not to back the security of the transactions!) that is in the collection of cowry shells and the mining of gold, or in good rules for fiat money, which are also backed by big, real economies, and the real work that happens there.
+The common idea between these two concepts is that they are valuable, because it is hard work to obtain them.
+And once you have them, you can exchange them for other goods that are equally hard work, and they retain their value.

+But first, I want to explain the name: $quid a combination of the $ symbol (pronounced simply “S” here), and the word quid.
+Quid is a word for a metal-backed currency, the pound sterling (240 pennies of silver of sterling quality are a imperial pound).
+But it also is the first word in “quid pro quo”, a very important concept in society, and the foundation why trade actually works.
+It's about cooperative behavior even when the persons participating are egoists, forced by game theory to be cooperative.

+One thing we have in society that lacks a bit quid pro quo is free software development.
+You give, people take, most of them without giving back.
+Developers participating in free software development take and give back, and that's why we do it: We all stand on the shoulders of others.
+Even if you scroll through the licenses of a proprietary OS like iOS, you see an amazing amount of free software that has been used there.

+So how do you mine $quids?
+You create useful free software, and then you get the right to issue $quids.
+It's up to organizations like the Linux Foundation or the GNU project to figure out who qualifies and if the amount of work that allegedly went into the project is plausible, this supervision will avoid fraud.
+Of course, like BitCoin, the $quid is an experiment, and the number of $quids that can go onto that market depend on the acceptance.

+The difference between normal sponsorship and this approach is that while the issuers of $quids get paid for their work, the people who pay can trade the $quid, like investors in corporations can sell stocks.
+And while the effort of a corporation to develop proprieatary software is ultimately lost to humanity, and the pay-back for the investors is through profits, the effort of free software developers is not lost; it can be shared and it can be used to improve and base upon; so paying them and still having the $quid as currency to trade is a fair deal.

+It's like when you buy a house: you have to pay the builders.
+If it was a short-lasting product of consumption, that's it, your money is spent, no tradeable value returned.
+But a house is long-lasting, and becomes a tradeable object of value itself.
+That works, because it is a rivalrous good, you can not easily copy it, they are expensive to build, you need real estate in the right place for them.
+So in effect, the value of a house depends on how much people can afford, and in a growing economy, the price of houses rise.
+So depending on the price development, you can make a profit even including the costs of maintenance, heating and so on.

+Free software is a non-rivalrous good.
+You can copy it as much as you like, you can change it and fit it to your purpose (supposed it is constructed lean enough, and you have the qualification for doing that), so it's not directly tradeable.

+So therefore I propose to turn free software development effort, which is a scarce resource, into a tradeable currency, and thereby make this work valuable.

+Ah, yes, and penguins eat squids, too.

 ## How to really distribute book-keeping

 An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a need for a crypto currency.

+All coins have a value, a unit (if you want to keep different kinds of values in the same ledger, you need that), a creation date (time of the creating transaction, which also is the index into the corresponding block), and an owner pubkey.

+All transactions contain a block hash that refers to the state of the ledger at the beginning of this transaction, a list of origins, and the credited amount, a list of destinations and the debited amount, a contract, a list of signatures of all originators (showing the consent of those) and finally a list of signatures of all destinations.
+All sources must be from the same ledger, all destinations must be direct peers of that ledger.

+These are the operations you want to perform in the ledger:

+  1. You want to move a coin from one ledger to another (implies key change, so it is a transaction between different pseudonymous owners)

+  2. You want to be able to join several coins into one, i.e you allow several transactions to have the same destination, and all of these are merged together into one coin there.
+One of the sources can have the same owner as the destination, just an earlier transaction date.

+  3. You want to split a coin.
+As long as the balance is ok, you can take from a coin and leave a smaller coin under the same id, it's just a double output transaction, and the transaction itself is valid.
+You can't do that transaction again, because the transaction has the original value and the resulting value embedded, it won't match against the smaller coin.
+It can't be replayed if you later merge the coin up to the same value, as it also has a transaction date, and that would be earlier than the created coin.

 ### Double entry bookkeeping system